-Our commitment to social housing law stems from our desire to improve peoples' lives and, health aside, a place to live is as important as it gets.
+Our commitment to social housing stems from our desire to improve peoples’ lives and, health aside, a place to live is as important as it gets.

 Starting with helping tenants to make their own estate transfers a success, over the past 25 years we have grown to be one of the leading social housing law firms in the country and are ranked as Band 1 by Chambers.
 We have done this by never forgetting we are part of a sector making a difference to peoples’ lives.

-No matter your situation, we can provide practical legal advice.
-Our expertise ranges from major projects such as stock transfers, innovative structures, and joint ventures, to the day-to-day nuts and bolts of making housing work.
-We have teams of housing solicitors specialising in: housing litigation, housing management, employment matters, and property.
+Our expertise ranges from major projects such as stock transfers, innovative structures and joint ventures, to the day-to-day nuts and bolts of making housing work.
+We have teams of housing solicitors specialising in: housing litigation, housing management, employment matters, housing corporate services and property.

-Whether you are a registered provider, a local authority, or an organisation that is working in the social-housing sector, our housing solicitors that have the knowledge and expertise to help you further your purpose.
+Whether you are a registered provider, a local authority, or an organisation that is working in the social housing sector, our housing solicitors have the knowledge and expertise to help you further your purpose.

 Organisations navigating these waters need advisers who are experts in housing law and who work collaboratively with colleagues and clients to create solutions that are robust to last in the years ahead.
 We believe our model of having only one office, colleagues who are focused on “beginning with the end in mind”, and wanting to make a real difference with their skills means we are ideally placed to do just that.